When to plant Ageratum in Clay County, FL

 Clay County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is February 18 and first fall frost is November 27.

-Clay County County sits in USDA Zone 9a.
+Clay County sits in USDA Zone 9a.
 Ageratum grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Ageratum grow in Clay County County's climate?
+Can Ageratum grow in Clay County's climate?

 Your Clay County Garden Planner — Free